 I groaned and sighed.
 “Please don’t tell me you made her your maid of honor.
 Wouldn’t your older sister Kathy be mad?”

 Zoey sighed as well.
-“I did ask her.
+“I did.
 And Kathy is fine as long as she’s still part of the entourage.
 But we still haven’t set a date.
 You know April, she’s always a step ahead.”

 I chuckled.
 She was right.
 “Well, Congratulations to you both again.
 My best wishes.”
-I said and peered at Julian, who was entirely quiet throughout the conversation, which was rare.
+I said and peered at Julian, who was entirely quiet throughout the conversation.
+A rare sight.

 Then I notice his loving stare at Zoey.
 The man was totally in love.